ariannamethod/Arianna-Core-0.1/README.md

-Arianna Core is a minimal Linux-family kernel focused on modularity and transparency.
-The system ships with basic utilities and provides a clean platform for experiments with user spaces.

-The project arose as a base for research AI systems that require a controlled environment with predictable behavior.
-Arianna Core serves as a starting point for building complex solutions without unnecessary overhead.

-The foundation of Arianna Core's design is simplicity: only the most necessary kernel and userland components.
-This ensures a fast start, low resource consumption, and easy maintenance.

-The kernel supports a modern process scheduler, memory management, and Linux security subsystems.
-Modules are included as needed, reducing the attack surface and improving reliability.

-Containerization is integrated at the cgroups and namespaces level, so Arianna Core works smoothly with Docker and other managers.
-This allows isolated services and applications to be deployed with minimal overhead.

-The Python interface is included in the base distribution, simplifying automation scripting and prototyping.
-Key libraries are available, and additional modules can be installed through the standard package manager.

-Node.js support is provided through a lightweight environment suitable for running server scripts and command-line utilities.
-This makes Arianna Core a convenient platform for hybrid JavaScript and Python projects.

-The system architecture maintains a clear separation between system components and user applications.
-The /arianna_core and /usr/bin directories contain only critical files, easing auditing and maintenance.

-The project's file hierarchy is compact: /core holds the compiled kernel and modules, while /arianna_core/cmd contains user scripts.
-This approach allows quick localization of changes and tracking of dependencies.

-The build process is based on Make and the build_kernel.sh script, which manages compilation and module installation.
-All kernel settings are stored in kernel.config and can be adapted to specific tasks.

-Before installation, prepare an environment with util-linux, build-base, linux-headers, and other basic packages.
-Git, Python, and Node.js are required for further development and testing.

-Installation is performed in several steps: clone the repository, run build_kernel.sh, and load the resulting image.
-The script automatically builds the kernel, prepares initramfs, and offers a test run in QEMU.

-After installation, additional tuning is available via kernel.config and built-in utilities.
-You can add drivers, enable filesystem support, and modify network stack parameters.

-The boot process uses a lightweight init that launches system services and user scripts.
-Kernel logs are recorded in /arianna_core/log, simplifying analysis and diagnostics.

-Networking is configured using standard Linux tools, including ip, ifconfig, and built-in daemons.
-Arianna Core supports static and dynamic configurations, as well as tunnel interfaces.

-For cross-compilation, use cross packages and the ARCH and CROSS_COMPILE environment variables.
-This allows building the kernel for ARM or other architectures from the same workspace.

-Kernel debugging is possible through the built-in logger, gdb support, and running QEMU with debug parameters.
-Custom scripts can extend monitoring functionality and send metrics to external systems.

-Development welcomes external contributions: create branches, submit pull requests, and describe your changes.
-Code style and repository structure are kept as simple as possible to ease review.

-Future plans include expanding hardware platform support, integrating Rust, and improving the update system.
-The community can propose new features or optimizations through issues.

-Arianna Core is distributed under the MIT license, allowing free use and modification of the code.
-Documentation and examples are provided without warranty, but the team strives for stability and transparency.
+# Arianna Core (Arianna Linux)

+**Arianna Core** is a compact Linux-family kernel engineered for modularity, transparency, and efficient research workflows.
+It provides a lightweight foundation for building AI-driven systems and controlled user spaces, while maintaining clarity in both architecture and usage.

+## Overview

+Arianna Core was created as a research baseline for AI environments that demand predictable behavior and minimal overhead.
+By focusing only on essential kernel and userland components, the system ensures fast boot times, low resource consumption, and straightforward maintenance.

+- **Modern process scheduler, memory management, and Linux security subsystems** are included.
+- Modules are loaded as needed, keeping the attack surface small and reliability high.

+## Features

+- **Containerization**: Built-in support for cgroups and namespaces enables seamless operation with Docker and other container managers.
+This makes isolated deployments trivial and resource-efficient.
+- **Python interface**: Pre-installed Python and key libraries simplify automation and rapid prototyping.
+Additional packages can be managed with the standard package manager.
+- **Node.js support**: Lightweight Node.js environment for running server-side scripts and CLI tools, perfect for hybrid Python/JS projects.
+- **Clear file hierarchy**:
+  - `/core`: compiled kernel and modules
+  - `/arianna_core/cmd`: user scripts
+  - `/usr/bin`: only essential binaries
+  This structure simplifies updates, auditing, and troubleshooting.
+- **Easy build and configuration**:
+  - Uses `Make` and `build_kernel.sh` for compilation and module installation.
+  - Kernel settings are centralized in `kernel.config` for quick adaptation.

+## Installation

+1. **Prepare the environment**:
+   Install `util-linux`, `build-base`, `linux-headers`, plus `git`, `python`, and `nodejs`.
+2. **Clone the repository**.
+3. **Build**:
+   Run `build_kernel.sh` to compile the kernel, set up modules, and prepare `initramfs`.
+4. **Test**:
+   The script offers test boot in QEMU.
+5. **Tune**:
+   Further configuration is done via `kernel.config` and provided utilities.
+Add drivers, enable filesystems, adjust network stack, etc.

+## Boot and Logging

+- Boot uses a minimal init to launch system services and user scripts.
+- Kernel logs are stored in `/arianna_core/log` for easy diagnostics.

+## Networking

+- Standard Linux networking tools (`ip`, `ifconfig`, built-in daemons) for configuration.
+- Supports both static/dynamic IPs and tunnel interfaces.

+## Development

+- **Cross-compilation**: Use cross packages and set `ARCH` and `CROSS_COMPILE` as needed (e.g., for ARM).
+- **Debugging**: Integrated logger, gdb support, and QEMU debug flags are available.
+Custom monitoring and metric scripts can be added.
+- **Contribution**: External contributions are welcome — branch, PR, describe your changes.
+Code style and repo structure are kept intentionally simple.

+## Future Roadmap

+- Expanding hardware/platform support
+- Native Rust integration
+- Smarter update and patch system
+- Community-driven feature proposals and optimizations

+## Licensing

+Arianna Core is released under the MIT license — open for any use or modification.
+Docs and examples come as-is, but the team strives for clarity, stability, and transparent development.

+---

 ## Science and Mathematics

-Physics demonstrates elegant relationships such as Newton's second law, $F = ma$, connecting force, mass, and acceleration.
+Physics demonstrates elegant relationships, e.g. **Newton's second law**:
+$F = ma$ (force, mass, acceleration)

-Einstein's theory of relativity shows that mass and energy are equivalent through the famous equation $E = mc^2$.
+Einstein's theory of relativity equates mass and energy:
+$E = mc^2$

-Calculus provides tools for measuring change; for example, the definite integral $\int_0^1 x^2 dx = \tfrac{1}{3}$ describes the area under a parabola.
+Calculus tools for change, e.g.
+$\int_0^1 x^2 dx = \tfrac{1}{3}$ (area under a parabola)

-Complex analysis reveals the beauty of Euler's identity: $e^{i\pi} + 1 = 0$, uniting fundamental constants.
+Complex analysis reveals the beauty of **Euler’s identity**:
+$e^{i\pi} + 1 = 0$

-Geometry relies on relationships like the Pythagorean theorem, $a^2 + b^2 = c^2$, which holds in every right triangle.
+Geometry relies on the **Pythagorean theorem**:
+$a^2 + b^2 = c^2$

+Probability models randomness:
-Probability theory models randomness using the normal distribution $f(x) = \frac{1}{\sigma\sqrt{2\pi}} e^{-(x-\mu)^2/(2\sigma^2)}$.
+$f(x) = \frac{1}{\sigma\sqrt{2\pi}} e^{-(x-\mu)^2/(2\sigma^2)}$ (normal distribution)

+---

+*For documentation, usage, and troubleshooting, see included examples or open an issue.*